thareshjose/netbox/README.md

 # Installation

-Please see the [the documentation](http://netbox.readthedocs.io/en/stable/) for instructions on installing NetBox.
+Please see the [documentation](http://netbox.readthedocs.io/en/stable/) for instructions on installing NetBox.
 To upgrade NetBox, please download the [latest release](https://github.com/digitalocean/netbox/releases) and run `upgrade.sh`.